 1. Do Your Homework, Be Prepared and Plan Your Message

 - If you haven’t already, determine the legislators, both state and federal, in your school district.
-Use the tools to help locate your specific legislators: State Legislators and Federal Legislators.
-Find out from your school leaders current legislative outreach and ask how you can help.
+Use the directories on this page to help locate your specific legislators: Find out from your school leaders current legislative outreach and ask how you can help.
 It is important to coordinate so everyone’s effort is maximized.
 You may also want to reach out to other schools who also may be in the legislator’s district.

 - Schedule a Meeting.
 A survey of Congressional staffers show two weeks out is the optimal time.
 General office phone numbers are readily available, and you should call the legislators office directly.
 Identify yourself as a constituent and ask for the staff member who deals with education issues.
 Try to have a range of dates and times that work.
 Expect to meet with the legislator’s staff person who is much more readily available than the legislator and key to policy decisions.

 - Plan your message/delivery.
 This is key to a productive meeting.
 Make sure you know who will attend the meeting – consider bringing a student or business partner – and make sure there are no more than 3-4 in attendance.
 Meeting space is often tight in legislative offices, and more than that makes it difficult to have a productive meeting.

 - Do your homework.
 Every legislator has a Web page with information on their hometown, issues, committees, press releases, etc. Know what they are interested in and how it might fit with your school/CTE's legislative priorities.

 2. Make a Connection, Share Successes, Stay on Topic